arkantandel/AWS-Cost-Optimizer-project/README.md

 ---

-### 🔹 Step 10 — Check SMS Alert
+### 🔹 Step 10 — Check Your SMS Alert 📲

-If a real idle resource was found → **check your phone**.
-You should receive an SMS from SNS with the finding details. 📲
+If a real idle resource was detected → check your phone.
+You should receive an SMS from AWS SNS with the finding details.

 ---

-## 🔁 How Automation Works
+## 🔁 Automation Flow

-Once deployed, you don't need to do anything:
+Once deployed, everything runs on its own:

 ```
 Every 6 hours
      │
      ▼
-EventBridge fires the Lambda
+EventBridge fires the Lambda scanner
      │
      ▼
-Scanner checks all EC2, RDS resources
+Scans all EC2 + RDS resources
      │
-     ├── Idle found? → Store in DynamoDB → SMS alert sent to you
+     ├── Idle resource found?
+     │         YES → Store in DynamoDB → SMS sent to your phone 📲
      │
+     └── Nothing found?
-     └── All clean? → Sleep until next trigger
+               ✅ All clean → wait for next trigger
 ```

 ---

-## 🧪 Quick Test Scenario
+## 🧪 Test It Yourself

-Want to see it work end to end?

 1. Launch a new EC2 instance (t2.micro — free tier)
 2. Don't do anything on it — let it sit idle
 3. Run the scanner manually (Step 7)
-4. Check DynamoDB → your instance should appear
+4. Check DynamoDB → your instance appears as a finding
 5. Check your phone → SMS alert received ✅

 ---